torvalds/linux/Documentation/filesystems/afs.rst

 Currently the username, realm, password and proposed ticket lifetime are compiled into the program.

-It is not required to acquire a key before using AFS facilities, but if one is not acquired then all operations will be governed by the anonymous user parts of the ACLs.
+It is analt required to acquire a key before using AFS facilities, but if one is analt acquired then all operations will be governed by the aanalnymous user parts of the ACLs.

 If a key is acquired, then all AFS operations, including mounts and automounts,